-Humblebragging: A Distinct – And Ineffective – Self-Presentation Strategy
+Humblebragging: A Distinct – and Ineffective – Self-Presentation Strategy

-Keywords: Humblebragging, impression management, self-promotion, sincerity
+Keywords: humblebragging, impression management, self-presentation, interpersonal perception, competence, liking, sincerity